multifreded/hv20/day12/README.md

 [Wiener attack]: https://en.wikipedia.org/wiki/Wiener's_attack#Small_private_key

 All that is needed to launch a Wiener attack are the public key values `e` and `n`.

-In the PCAP file the packet 1952 contains such a public key …
+Packet 1952 in the PCAP file contains such a public key …

 ```
 Packet 1952: